wjscire/merge-sort/README.md

 # merge-sort
-Implementations of merge sort in various languages.
+Implementations of merge sort in Java, C, and Python.